dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > \--set persistence.storageClass=thin-disk \\
 > bitnami/minio
 >
+> NOTES:
+ - minIO itself uses peristent storage which can be implemented either using "legacy" storage class based on project Hatchway (use *storage-class.yaml* in the 'samples' folder) or the same CSI storage class used for stateful App above(using *demo-csi-storage-class.yaml*)
-> NOTE: If access.Key.password and secretKey.password values are
-> different from those passed into Helm chart, you can retrieve their
+ - If access.Key.password and secretKey.password values are different from those passed into Helm chart, you can retrieve their
 > values post deployment by running:
 >
 > **export MINIO\_ACCESS\_KEY=\$(kubectl get secret \--namespace minio